Chimney Rock, Colorado

 Chimney Rock is an unincorporated community and former post office in Archuleta County, Colorado, United States.
 The Chimney Rock community is located along U.S. Route 160, 3.4 mi northwest of the Chimney Rock pillar in Chimney Rock National Monument.

 History

 The Chimney Rock, Colorado, post office operated from November 1, 1950, until April 7, 1967.

 In the 1960 Census, Chimney Rock's population was 2.

-Geography

-The Chimney Rock community is located in Archuleta County at coordinates and elevation 6560 ft.
-The Chimney Rock pillar is located at coordinates and elevation 7884 ft.